Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Mukinbudin has ten active public transport stops, all of which are bus stops.
-These stops are served by one route in total, offering nine weekly passenger trips combined.
-Transport accessibility is rated as limited, with residents typically located 37736 meters from the nearest stop.
+Transport analysis shows ten active public transport stops in Mukinbudin.
+These stops offer a mix of bus services, operated by one route collectively offering nine weekly passenger trips.
+Transport accessibility is limited, with residents typically located 37736 meters from the nearest stop.

-The average service frequency across all routes is one trip per day, equating to approximately zero weekly trips per individual stop.
+Service frequency averages one trip per day across all routes, equating to approximately zero weekly trips per individual stop.

 Frequently Asked Questions - Transport